 - Performs other duties as assigned.

-- Must have 3 years of recent experience working in a shipyard as a shipfitter.
+- Must have at least 3 years of recent experience working in a shipyard as a shipfitter.

 - Must be able to pass all administered tests prior to being hired for the position.